 SPQ seminars are often team-taught, partnering QC Art Department faculty experienced in social practice, with professors in adjacent disciplines, including the QC Urban Studies department, or with professionals outside the university system.

 From the beginning, students are encouraged to develop real-world projects to serve as long-term practicums reflecting the ideas, theories and methodologies they encounter across their various SPQ seminars.

 Student-led projects can be developed in tandem with the Queens Museum’s ongoing community-based initiatives, giving students access to the formidable expertise, resources, and networks of the museum’s community organizers and arts administrators.

-Social Practice is an official concentration within the Studio Art MFA at Queens College.
-The QC Studio Art MFA curriculum is a two-year program of 54 credits.
-Program completion requires a the 54 credits be distributed as follows: 24 studio credits over four semesters; 6 art history credits over two courses; 9 seminar credits over three courses, 6 drawing* credits over two courses, 6 elective credits over 2 courses; and one course (3 credits) on contemporary issues.
+The QC Studio Art MFA curriculum is a two-year program that requires a total of 54 credits distributed as follows: 30studio credits over four semesters; 6 art history credits over two courses; 6 seminar credits over two courses, 6 elective credits over 2 courses; one 3 credit writing seminar and one 3 credit class on contemporary issues.

 All students have the opportunity to complement their studies with courses by leading academic experts in related fields of study throughout the CUNY system, like urban studies, sociology, history, philosophy, economics, law, planning, and environmental studies.

 SPQ students have taken courses in CUNY’s Graduate Center, the Brooklyn College Art Department, and City College.